dm2k/FileTimeRefresher/README.md

 # WriteTimeRefresher

-A small program that refreshes last write time of files in selected folder according their file name order.
+A small program that touches all files in selected folder according to file name order.

-It helps show files in alphabetic order on some old hardware.
+It helps to show files in alphabetic order on some old devices.

-Solution contains console and windows forms projects in VB.NET.
+Solution in console and windows forms using VB.NET.

-It works as:
+It does this:
-1. Get folder via Folder Dialog
+1. Gets folder via Folder Dialog.
-2. Sort files
+2. Sorts files by filename.
-3. Apply Now as LastWriteTime and LastAccessTime for all files
+3. Applies LastWriteTime and LastAccessTime for all files with 1 second offset.